EmersonDove/VT-Notes/content/en/ECE 2214 - Physical Electronics/Raw/1_semiconductors.md

 This is true for extrinsic and intrinsic: $n\times p = n_i^2$ and **$n=p=n_i$ is a special case of the first equation.**

+What you'll notice this describes though is that for example the dominant carrier can be significantly greater than the intrinsic carrier ($N_D \gg n_i$) and the opposite is true for the opposite doping.
+What is this saying physically?
+Physically, the intrinsic carrier concentration sits as an "intermediate" value because it's governed by the probability of a rare event (thermal excitation across a large energy gap) compared to the more "guaranteed" carrier introduction by dopants.

+The important bit here is that the intrinsic carrier concentration,$n_i$, is inherent to the semiconductor material itself and is determined by  its atomic properties, particularly the bandgap.
+It represents the  number of carriers (electrons and holes) present in the pure  semiconductor due to thermal excitations.
+This concentration doesn't  change due to doping, but the presence of dopants can vastly increase  the total number of free carriers, overshadowing the intrinsic  concentration in terms of magnitude.

+This is why the $\approx$ is so critical in $n\approx N_d$ or $p\approx N_A$ because the intrinsic property DOES change during doping it's just incredibly small, so we end up in a situation where the intrinsic carrier property is basically decoupled from the doping.

+## Current in the semiconductor

+We have two types of currents

+### Drift Currents

+TODO

+### Diffusion Currents

+Electron diffusion current: $J_n = eD_n \frac{dn}{dx}$

+Hole diffusion current: $J_p = -e D_p \frac{dp}{dx}$

+What do these mean?
+Well they're pretty straightforward actually.
+Let's take $J_n$ which is of course the "current density."
+It represents the amount of current (due to the movement of electrons)  per unit cross-sectional area of the semiconductor.
+Physically, this is a measure of how many electrons are moving across a given area in  response to concentration gradients. **The unit of current density is $A/cm^2$**, which describe a current per unit area. **$D_n$** is the diffusion coefficient for elections which describe how rapidly electrons spread out, it's unit is $cm^2/s$.

+It's a bit hard to reason about these equations because they describe a "snapshot" of the diffusion at some given moment.

+### Total Current

+Really simple, the way you find the total current in the semiconductor is you just add the previous equations in both drift, diffusion, hole and electrons!

+Current: $j=j_n+j_p$

+And then break it down more to each diffusion and drift component

+$j_n=q\mu_nnE+qD_n\frac{\partial n}{\partial x}$

+$j_p = q\mu_p pE - qD_p \frac{\partial p}{\partial x}$

+Notice theres no time domain...get rekt!
+You can use Fick's second law for a time domain but I don't think thats in scope.

+# On the PN Junction

+Now when you put two of these oppositely doped semiconductors together you get a PN junction. ~~Stuff happens where they annihilate~~.

+### PN Junctions have a voltage potential

+Building off of what we learned previously

+$V_{bi}=\frac{kT}{e}\ln({\frac{N_aN_d}{n^2_i}})$

+Generally we can simplify this a bit because at room temperature $\frac{kT}{e}=0.026V=V_T$

+So $V_{bi}=V_T\ln({\frac{N_aN_d}{n_i^2}})$